Five Steps To Apply

 You must have a Federal Student Aid User ID and Password to complete your FAFSA online.

-- Undergraduate students should complete an Entrance Interview
+- Undergraduate students must complete an Entrance Interview

-- Graduate Students should complete an Entrance Interview for Graduate Professional Students.
+- Graduate Students must complete an Entrance Interview for Graduate Professional Students.

 Be sure to keep documentation of all information you supply on the FAFSA